-Groups will be asked to write detailed reports on eight cases.
-Each group should submit only one report.
+Each group will prepare detailed reports on all the assigned cases.
+Each group should submit only one report on each case.
 Reports are submitted via Canvas.
 All group members will earn the same grade on the assignment.
 The report has to contain the following three parts: